 Another consideration for you to think about is how you’re leaving the home can impact what happens with the house and your divorce.
 Leaving the house voluntarily does not mean that you will be barred from trying to make an argument that you should be awarded the house in a divorce.
 However, it certainly does not help the argument and the logistics of you’re getting back into the house can prove to be difficult, as well.
 This is especially true if you have found another place to live and are renting a home or apartment during the divorce.
 On many levels, it just makes sense for you to remain out of the house if you have voluntarily left.

-Whatever documents or information in the house that you do not collect would be necessary for your divorce, you may very well need to be able to request those documents either informally through your spouse’s attorney or even through the discovery process.
+Whatever documents or information in the house you do not collect would be necessary for your divorce, you may very well need to be able to request those documents informally through your spouse’s attorney or even through the discovery process.
 It would be a shame to have to wait for information to be obtained through discovery when you otherwise would have had access to it simply by taking documents from the house that belong to you.
 This does not mean that you should take things that do not belong to you or certainly not destroy things no matter what.
-However, it can be difficult to think about these types of subjects as you are planning on leaving the home.
+However, it can be difficult to think about these subjects as you plan on leaving the home.

 What to do if you have been kicked out of the house?